iloveitaly/uv-development-toggle/README.md

 1. Check if the package exists in your `PYTHON_DEVELOPMENT_TOGGLE` directory
 2. If switching to local and the repository doesn't exist, clone it automatically (attempts to determine the repo URL from pypi information)
-3. Update your `pyproject.toml` with the appropriate source configuration
+3. Update your `pyproject.toml` with the appropriate source configuration (creating the `tool.uv.sources` structure if needed)
 4. Preserve any existing branch information when toggling

 ### Arguments